acivang/lang2idl/README.md

       cd lang2idl

-      npm link #this command will install the package to global.
+      npm link #this command will create a link to current folder.
       ```

 * #### 2、use